scovetta/Telepathy/doc/deployment.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-The paramaters `Resource group`, `Telepathy VM Name`, `Telepathy VM Admin User Name`, `Telepathy VM Admin Password` and `Nightly Build Version` must be filled to start the nightly build deployment.
+The parameters `Resource group`, `Telepathy VM Name`, `Telepathy VM Admin User Name`, `Telepathy VM Admin Password` and `Nightly Build Version` must be filled to start the nightly build deployment.
 All the nightly build versions are available in [Azure DevOps](https://dev.azure.com/bc-telepathy/telepathy/_build)

 ![nightly-build template](telepathy_deployment.media/nightly-deployment.png)

 ## Step 2: Deploy resources

-Go to the corresponding resource group to view the deployment progress, it will take about 10 mins to finish the cluster deployment and start the Telepathy services.
+Go to the corresponding resource group to view the deployment progress, it will take about 10 minutes to finish the cluster deployment and start the Telepathy services.

 ![deploy-result](telepathy_deployment.media/deploy-result.png)